-Marmon Mok has been a leading architectural design practice in the San Antonio community and throughout the state of Texas for over 58 years.
+Marmon Mok has been a leading architectural design practice in the San Antonio community and throughout the state of Texas for over 60 years.
 Founded by Harvey V. Marmon, Jr. and Edward Mok in 1953, the firm initially established itself as a leader in architectural design of educational facilities and housing for the elderly.
-Growth and expansion has brought diversification into more sectors, resulting in five studio practices today:
+Growth and expansion has brought diversification into more sectors, including:

 Marmon Mok continues to invest in new design and technological innovations, including the use of Building Information Modeling (BIM) and the incorporation of sustainable features in every project.

 Marmon Mok’s history is punctuated by a legacy of landmark projects, including the South Texas Medical Center Master Plan, Terminal 1 of the San Antonio International Airport, the Alamodome, Cancer Therapy and Research Center, Security Service Federal Credit Union Corporate Headquarters and the Texas A&M San Antonio Campus Master Plan, among many others.